alphabetakatja/imageboard/README.md

 # My Analogue Diary Image Board

+I've been taking analogue photos for a long time now and I was never really sure what to do with them.
+This project is very dear to me because, except from learning Vue.js, I managed to find a special place to store most of my photos.

 ## Overview

 This is Instagram inspired image board where anybody can upload an analogue picture of their choice and see pictures that others have uploaded.